PluMGMK/rayman-tpls-tsr/README.md

 * Make sure your Rayman version is supported (see above table) – if not, please let me know and I'll see what I can do!
 * Download and extract a release from the [releases page](https://github.com/PluMGMK/rayman-tpls-tsr/releases).
 * Use the `tplstsr3.cue` (or `tplstsr3.toc`) and `tplstsr3.bin` files to burn a CD-R – it should be possible to do this with `cdrdao` on Linux, or perhaps [ImgBurn](https://www.imgburn.com/) on Windows.
-  * I may update this documentation with more specific instructions in the future!
-  * Note that the copy of this README on the CD is already out of date on this point!
-But if you get far enough to have a CD, you should be reading the up-to-date one anyway. :)
 * Insert the new CD into your PC running DOS or Windows, and run `INSTALL.BAT`.
 * If you're running pure DOS (no Windows 3.x / 9x or OS/2), and don't have a DPMI host (or don't know what that is), you will again probably need to download [CWSDPMI](http://sandmann.dotster.com/cwsdpmi/csdpmi7b.zip) and extract `CWSDPMI.EXE` into the same folder as `RAYMAN.EXE`.
 * Run `C:\RAYMAN.BAT` and enjoy TPLS!